 - 27 Leeds Station Sustainable Travel Gateway has completed works to improve pedestrian and cycling connectivity on Dark Neville Street connecting the Southern Entrance to the existing station and Bishopgate / Neville Street.
-All Advance Works are largely complete.
-Main Works contract due to commence in February 2023 subject to final negotiation of the contract. - 28 White Rose Station construction is on site and the platform supports were installed over Christmas with delivery still expected by the end of 2023.
+The main works contract is underway and further details are contained in the Scrutiny Board report on this subject to be presented at the same meeting.. - 28 White Rose Station construction is on site and the platform supports were installed over Christmas with delivery still expected by the end of 2023.
 Thorpe Park and Leeds Bradford International Airport Stations are in design and business case development with both subject to a solution being developed to meet funding gaps. - 29 TransPennine Route Upgrade works have commenced on the development of a new accessible Morley station due to open September 2024.
-Informal consultation on a potential Transport and Works Act Order (TWAO) for the TRU East of Leeds Station to Micklefield has been undertaken and is anticipated to be lodged with DfT Summer 2023. - 30 Leeds Existing Station Programme to redevelop the existing city centre station is currently awaiting Government approval for funding to develop design and a Full Business Case is expected over the next 2 years.
-At the time of writing, this approval is expected shortly. - 31 Leeds Station Platform extensions programme is ongoing building on the completion of Platform 0 (new) and extensions to Platforms 1-7.
-Platforms 8 17 extensions are in feasibility design stage.
+Informal consultation on a potential Transport and Works Act Order (TWAO) for the TRU East of Leeds Station to Micklefield has been undertaken and is anticipated to be lodged with DfT Summer 2023.

-32 The Terms of Reference for the study into how to bring HS2 trains from East Midlands to Leeds and Leeds Station Capacity were announced in the Integrated Rail Plan for the North and Midlands published on 18th November 2021 have, at the time of writing, still not been published.
-Once the terms of reference have been published which government advises remains imminent the study is anticipated to take some 24 months.
+- 30 Leeds Existing Station Programme to redevelop the existing city centre station is currently awaiting Government approval for funding to develop design and a Full Business Case is expected over the next 2 years. - 31 Leeds Station Platform extensions programme is ongoing building on the completion of Platform 0 (new) and extensions to Platforms 1-7.
+Platforms 8 17 extensions are in feasibility design stage. - 32 The Terms of Reference for the study into how to bring HS2 trains from East Midlands to Leeds and Leeds Station Capacity were announced in the Integrated Rail Plan for the North and Midlands published on 18th November 2021 have still not been published.
+Once the terms of reference have been published which government advises remains imminent the study is anticipated to take 24 months.